Texas Nerve and Paralysis Institute

 This information is critical in understanding the progression of the muscle imbalances that occur following brachial plexus injury.
 The 105 children in this study all received physical therapy and primary surgery where appropriate at the age of 3 to 6 months.
 None of the children underwent secondary or muscle transfer surgery by the age of 5 years.

 It is these residual muscle imbalances that secondary surgery (including the quad procedure) attempts to correct.
 The surgery moves around muscles which cause the deformity to place them in a better position for overall function.
+Joint deformities including dislocated shoulders are addressed in appropriate patients with the Triangle tilt surgery.

 In summary, the arm function of children with brachial plexus injury is actually more affected than commonly thought.
 Even in the best group of children, those with no visible deficit by age 3 months, 30% will have residual, noticeable deficits by age 5 years.
 Those with visible deficits by the age of 3 months will have a 95% incidence of residual problems by age 5 years.
 This important study supports the idea that aggressive, including surgical, management of brachial plexus injuries may lead to better outcomes.